-North Carolina: Hall of Fame coach Roy Williams retiring
+Hall of Fame coach Roy Williams retiring after 33-year run

 North Carolina announced Thursday that Hall of Fame basketball coach Roy Williams is retiring after a 33-year career that includes three national championships.

-The decision comes two weeks after Williams closed his 18th season with the Tar Heels and a highly successful run at Kansas before that.
-Williams won 903 games in a career that included those three national championships with the Tar Heels in 2005, 2009 and 2017.
+The decision comes two weeks after the 70-year-old Williams closed his 18th season with the Tar Heels after a highly successful run at Kansas.
+Williams won 903 games in a career that included those three titles, all with the Tar Heels, in 2005, 2009 and 2017.

 UNC lost to Wisconsin in the first round of the NCAA Tournament in his final game, which was Williams’ only first-round loss in 30 tournaments.